microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

 2. What data would they need to train the model?

+3. Contoso want to understand some of the common approaches to handle texts for machine learning?
+Is there a recommended approach to dealing with long descriptive texts that are typically found in claims data?

-3. Contoso understands they should use a classification algorithm for this problem.
+4. Contoso understands they should use a classification algorithm for this problem.
 They have asked if a Deep Neural Network could be trained against the text to recognize home or auto classifications.
 Could they use a DNN for this?

-4. For this scenario, Contoso has indicated an interest in using TensorFlow, but is concerned about the complexity of jumping right in.
+5. For this scenario, Contoso has indicated an interest in using TensorFlow, but is concerned about the complexity of jumping right in.
 They are wondering if Keras would provide an easier framework they could use as a stepping stone to the full blown TensorFlow, that would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready?

-5. What would a recurrent neural net that performs this classification look like?
+6. What would a recurrent neural net that performs this classification look like?
 Sketch the graph of input nodes, hidden layer nodes, and output nodes.

-6. Assuming they will be using Recurrent Neural Net (RNN) which is a type of DNN, along with a sigmoid activation function for binary classification to train the classifier using Keras, pseudo code the code you would write to construct the network you just illustrated.
+7. Assuming they will be using Recurrent Neural Net (RNN) which is a type of DNN, along with a sigmoid activation function for binary classification to train the classifier using Keras, pseudo code the code you would write to construct the network you just illustrated.

-7. Next, pseudo code how they would construct the RNN and the binary classifier and fit the model to the data.
+8. Next, pseudo code how they would construct the RNN and the binary classifier and fit the model to the data.

-8. With the trained model in hand, pseudo code how the model would be used to predict the class of a given claim text.
+9. With the trained model in hand, pseudo code how the model would be used to predict the class of a given claim text.
 What would the output of the prediction be?
 How would you interpret the value?

-9. Describe at a high level, how you would deploy this trained model, so it is available as a web service that can be integrated with the rest of the solution.
+10. Describe at a high level, how you would deploy this trained model, so it is available as a web service that can be integrated with the rest of the solution.

 _Identifying free-text sentiment_